ajalt/clikt/README.md

  * arbitrary nesting of commands
  * composable, type safe parameter values
  * generation of help output and shell autocomplete scripts
- * multiplatform packages for JVM, NodeJS, and native Linux, Windows and MacOS
+ * multiplatform packages for JVM, Node.js, and native Linux, Windows and macOS

 What does it look like?
 Here's a complete example of a simple Clikt program: